swiftlang/swift-evolution/proposals/nnnn-light-weight-same-type-syntax.md

 ### Other positions

+There are three more places where constrained protocols may appear:

-- A constrained protocol type may appear in the inheritance clause of a concrete type, for example:
+- In the inheritance clause of a concrete type, for example:

   ```swift
   struct Lines : Collection<String> { ... }